w3c/wot/proposals/privacy.md

 ### TDs MUST be protected by encryption when transmitted.
 TDs must not be transmitted in plaintext.

-### TDs MUST be stored for only a limited time appropriate to the application.
+### TDs MUST be stored in Consumers for only a limited time appropriate to the application.
+Note that this rule does not apply to Producers or system inventory managers, which may need to store TDs for the lifetime of the device.

-### TDs MUST NOT be forwarded to other parties without explicit approval of the owner.
+### TDs MUST NOT be forwarded to other parties without explicit approval of any person the Thing is associated with.
 Ideally TDs would not be forwarded at all and each Consumer would go directly to the source and authenticate as appropriate.
 However there are situations, such as local networks behind a NAT, where TDs will need to be forwarded, i.e. by a proxy service.
 In this case they can also be filtered to remove unnecessary information.